npm-wharf/mcgonagall/README.md

 ## Goal

-mcgonagall provides TOML specifications that focus on the desired end state in high level terms, separate from technical implementation detail. mcgonagall does not provide implementation of Kubernetes API calls, its focus is solely the "transfiguration" of one specification to another.
+mcgonagall provides TOML specifications that focus on the desired end state in high level terms, separate from technical implementation detail. mcgonagall does not provide implementation of Kubernetes API calls or of the entire manifest surface area.
+Its focus is solely the "transfiguration" of an opinionated specification to compatible Kubernetes manifests.

 ## Installation